gocodeup/rest-blog/src/main/resources/curriculum/ii-rest-and-relationships/8-the-user.md

         - check the old password against the new
         - ensure the new password meets our criteria.

 ---

+## FEA-OPT-1: As a user, I can view information about myself.

+If you have implemented a `findById`, `findByUsername`, or `findByEmail` method in the `UserController`, why not take it up a notch?

+1. Inside `views`, create a new `User.js` file.
+Use this file to create a view for allowing the `User` to see/edit information about themselves.
+   - In your capstone project, this will be essential!
+So it's highly advisable that you attempt this view!

+2. For now, let's only be concerned with letting the user see their information and update their password.
+   - Here is where your `findBy[whatever field]` controller method comes in handy
+   - For editing the password, you will need to implement `updatePassword` (as seen in #5 of the previous section).

+3. Follow the same pattern as in the past:
+   - Make the view
+   - Make the event(s)
+   - Add a new property to `router.js`
+   - Test!

+---

 ## Next Up: [Building Relationships](9-building-relationships.md)